w3c/vc-di-ecdsa-test-suite/README.md

-You will need an issuer and verifier that are compatible with [VC API](https://w3c-ccg.github.io/vc-api/) and are capable of handling issuance and verification of Verifiable Credentials with `DataIntegrityProof` proof type using the `ecdsa-2019` cryptosuite.
+You will need an issuer and verifier that are compatible with [VC API](https://w3c-ccg.github.io/vc-api/) and are capable of handling issuance and verification of Verifiable Credentials with `DataIntegrityProof` proof type using the `ecdsa-rdfc-2019`, `ecdsa-jcs-2019`, or `ecdsa-sd-2023` cryptosuites.

 To add your implementation to this test suite, you will need to add 2 endpoints to your implementation manifest.
 - A credential issuer endpoint (/credentials/issue) in the `issuers` property.
 - A credential verifier endpoint (/credentials/verify) in the `verifiers` property.

-All endpoints will need the tag `ecdsa-2019`.
+All endpoints will need one of the following cryptosuite tags `ecdsa-rdfc-2019`, `ecdsa-jcs-2019` and/or `ecdsa-sd-2023` along with the keyType `P-256` or `P-384` the implementation supports.

 A simplified manifest would look like this: